PixarAnimationStudios/OpenSubdiv/documentation/sdc_overview.rst

 The latter should not be surprising given the dependencies noted above.
 There are also a few more to consider for future use, e.g. whether the **EDGE** or **VERTEX** is manifold or not.
-In most cases additional information can be provided to the mask queries (i.e. pre-determined Rules) and most of the child sharpness values are not necessary.
+In most cases, additional information can be provided to the mask queries (i.e. pre-determined Rules), and most of the child sharpness values are not necessary.
 The most demanding situation is a fractional crease that decays to zero -- in which case all parent and child sharpness values in the neighborhood are required to determine the proper